aakinci32/Webscraping-Game-Generator-/README.md

 To Run the App:
   -Use the file "matchGeneratorMain.py"
-  NOTE: User must have requests, tkinter and BeautifulSoup4 installed from pip
+  NOTE: User must have requests, tkinter, lxml and BeautifulSoup4 installed from pip